 English KS2 SATs papers have, until 2013, changed very little since their inception.
 Pupils in 2013 were (for the first time) required to take two externally assessed SATs papers: An English Reading SATs Paper and a new English Grammar, Punctuation and Spelling SATs Paper.

-The 2014 Level 3-5 KS2 Reading SATs Paper did not follow the same structure as in previous years.
+The 2014 Levels 3-5 KS2 Reading SATs Paper did not follow the same structure as in previous years.
 There was no longer a dedicated reading time and the texts did not share a common theme.
-For the full details, see this article on Exam Ninja: 2014 KS2 SATs Reading Test Changes .
 The questions still varied in their depth with some only requiring a single word answer, others a paragraph to demonstrate strong understanding (up to three marks).
 Pupils could also still refer back to the texts at any point.
 It remained a classic reading comprehension assessment.

 |Year||Reading Stimulus||Reading Answer Booklet||Writing Test (Shorter Task)||Writing Test (Longer Task)||Administrator's Guide||Marking Scheme||Level Thresholds|